-The best healthy apple crisp recipe you’ll ever make!
-No added sugar to the apples and topped with a cinnamon rolled oat crumble, this easy vegan apple crisp is ready in under an hour and the perfect healthy fall dessert!
+The best vegan apple crisp recipe you’ll ever make!
+This gooey & sweet healthy apple crisp is super easy to make with a no added sugar filling and topped with a gluten free cinnamon rolled oat crumble.
+Ready in under an hour, naturally low in sugar, gluten free, and the perfect healthy fall dessert!

-Of course, an undetectably healthy apple crisp is top of my list, especially after a trip to the apple orchard!
+Put this undetectably healthy apple crisp at the top of your list of fall baking, especially after a trip to the apple orchard.

 This is is THE apple crisp recipe to make.
-Like above all healthy apple recipes out there (okay maybe not alllll of them, because I do have a pretty awesome apple pie recipe), this crisp is the best.
+Like above all healthy apple recipes out there (okay maybe not alllll of them, because I do have a pretty awesome apple pie recipe, as well as gluten free apple crumb cake and vegan apple spice cake that is just amazing), this crisp is the best.

-Filled with caramelized thinly sliced apples (repeat: thinly sliced!), coated in a sweet cinnamon, and topped with a sweet and crispy healthy oat crumble topping that just makes you swoon.
+- As delicious as pie, but way easier: We’re simply tossing all the ingredients in one casserole dish and baking.
+The result?
+A filling with caramelized gooey sliced apples , coated in a sweet cinnamon, and topped with a sweet and crisp oat crumble topping that just makes you swoon.

-And yet it’s entirely vegan, gluten free, dairy free, and nut free, making it a perfect recipe for those who need food to be free of the Top 8 Allergens.
+- Unbelievably vegan and gluten free: And dairy free, soy free, and easily nut free, making it a perfect recipe for those who need food to be free of the Top 8 Allergens.

 What’s the difference between a crisp, crumble, and cobbler?